-As a first step, a committee of contractors led by Mike Nicolson, Vice President, EllisDon identified onerous clauses frequently present in commercial contracts issued by public Project Owners in Alberta.
-This report (see Appendix A) formed the basis for the second step: to gather information on what these clauses mean and to determine the impact these clauses have on tender pricing.
+As a first step, a committee of contractors led by Mike Nicolson, Vice President, EllisDon identified onerous clauses frequently present in commercial construction contracts issued by public Project Owners in Alberta.
+This report (see Appendix B) formed the basis for the second step: to gather information on what these clauses mean and to determine the impact these clauses have on tender prices.

 To begin the second step, ACA held the first sold-out "Non-Standard Contract Clauses Workshop - Can You Afford to Ignore Them?" on June 20, 2018 in Calgary.
+This was followed by three additional Workshops.
+Two Workshops were held in Edmonton on October 4, 2018 and October 12, 2018 (the first one sold out and had a large waiting list so a second session was added).
+The final Workshop was held October 23, 2018 in Red Deer.